Brave hook? Anderson yanked after 5 no-hit innings in Game 3

 AP Sports Writer

-ATLANTA (AP) — Ian Anderson was dominant enough to no-hit Houston for five innings.
+ATLANTA (AP) — Brian Snitker watched Ian Anderson dominate Houston for five no-hit innings.

-Even so, the Braves rookie right-hander showed too many flaws to be trusted a third time through the Astros’ order.
+The Braves manager saw too many flaws to trust the rookie right-hander a third time through the Astros’ order.

-Despite a troublingly short-handed pitching staff that could use as much length as possible from its starters, Atlanta manager Brian Snitker pulled Anderson with a 1-0 lead after five innings of Friday night’s Game 3 of the World Series.
+Despite a troublingly short-handed pitching staff that could use as much length as possible from its starters, Snitker pulled Anderson with a 1-0 lead after five innings of Friday night’s Game 3 of the World Series.

 The no-hitter didn’t hold, but the Braves’ lead did — a 2-0, two-hit victory put them ahead in the Series, two games to one.